gnolang/gno/docs/getting-started/local-setup/interacting-with-gnoland.md

 to pay gas fees with.

 For this example, we will use the [Portal Loop](../../concepts/testnets.md#portal-loop) testnet.
-We can access the Portal Loop faucet by visiting the [faucet page](https://gno.land/faucet).
+We can access the Portal Loop faucet by visiting its [faucet page](https://gno.land/faucet).
 Here, you can input your Gno address and receive testnet GNOTs.

 ## 2. Visit a realm
 .